 He opted out of the Champions League, viewing, as usual, the bigger picture.

-Now, as Chelsea close in on the title, Kante is set to become the first player since Eric Cantona in 1992 and 1993 to win successive English championships with different clubs.
+Now, Kante has become the first player since Eric Cantona in 1992 and 1993 to win successive English championships with different clubs.

 But Cantona did not play full seasons with Leeds or Manchester United.